anishwild/Codsoft/README.md

 # Task 3: ATM Interface
   * Create an ATM class with withdraw, deposit, and checkBalance methods.
   * Implement input validation and connect with user's bank account.

-# Task 4: Currency Converter
-  * Convert currencies using its exchange rates.
-  * Provide a user-friendly interface for currency conversion.

-# Task 5: Student Management System
-  * Manage students with Student and StudentManagementSystem classes.

 # CODSOFT
 # CodSoft Java Development internship